tree-sitter/node-tree-sitter/README.md

 ### Usage

 First, you'll need a Tree-sitter grammar for the language you want to parse.
 There are many [existing grammars](https://github.com/tree-sitter) such as [tree-sitter-javascript](http://github.com/tree-sitter/tree-sitter-javascript) and [tree-sitter-go](http://github.com/tree-sitter/tree-sitter-go).
-You can also develop a new grammar using the [Tree-sitter CLI](https://github.com/tree-sitter/tree-sitter/tree/master/cli).

-Once you've got your grammar, create a parser with that grammar.
+Once you've got your grammar, create a parser with that grammar:

 ```javascript
 const Parser = require('tree-sitter');